 - name, address and tax reference number of the employer

 - name and any National Insurance number of the employee

 - the tax year the employee obtained or expects to obtain the advantage

 - if the tax advantage is only expected to be obtained by a person other than the employee, confirmation that there is no tax advantage for the employee

 - name and address of the promoter, and the name given to the notifiable arrangement, if any

-Sending reports online
+Sending reports electronically

-Let HMRC know now if you want to send your reports using the online process.
-But don’t send reports or information about employees by email.
+Don’t send reports or information about employees by email.
 The security of emails you send over the internet can’t be guaranteed.

 Sending reports by post

-You are also liable to a penalty of up to £600 a day if you continue to fail to disclose the scheme to HMRC once the initial penalty has been imposed.
+You’re also liable to a penalty of up to £600 a day if you continue to fail to disclose the scheme to HMRC once the initial penalty has been imposed.